TesiNicco/CNV_validation_wrapper/README.md

 - creates tabix indexed files of the raw intensity data, and adapt the `sample` file
 - adapt the `snp` file
 - adapt the `cnv` file
+*Note that the steps in the `preparation.r` script may be dataset-specific, and may need to be slightly adapted to your case.
+Please consult the example data `example_data/after_preparation`, and make sure your input data aligns with these.*

 The `parallelize_validation.r` will submit the CNValidatron package.
 Depending on how many `{n_cpu}` are defined, it will create `{n_cpu}` batches each including the same number of samples.
 The batches will then run in parallel, each using a single thread.
 By default, each batch will be run as:
 `Rscript validation_CNV.R --batch {batch_id} --snps /path/to/snps.txt --cnvs /path/to/cnvs.txt --samples /output_directory/{batch_id}/samples.txt --model /path/to/trained_model.rds --outdir /output_directory/{batch_id}`